patronasxdxd/dev/README.md

 (THUSD THUSDFee thUSD).THUSD# Threshold USD: Decentralized Borrowing Protocol

-Threshold USD is a decentralized protocol that allows Collateral and tBTC holders to obtain maximum liquidity against their collateral without paying interest.
-After locking up collateral or tBTC as collateral in a smart contract and creating an individual position called a "vault", the user can get instant liquidity by minting thUSD, a USD-pegged stablecoin.
+Threshold USD is a decentralized protocol that allows ETH and tBTC holders to obtain maximum liquidity against their collateral without paying interest.
+After locking up ETH or tBTC as collateral in a smart contract and creating an individual position called a "vault", the user can get instant liquidity by minting thUSD, a USD-pegged stablecoin.
 Each vault is required to be collateralized at a minimum of 110%.
 Any owner of thUSD can redeem their stablecoins for the underlying collateral at any time.
 The redemption